Licences and Permits

 Temporary food stalls are an important feature at many festivals, fetes and markets.
 Temporary food stalls can pose a higher risk to consumers than restaurants due to their temporary nature.

 Therefore it is important to ensure your stall is setup and operating in compliance with the Food Safety Standards.
+There is also a designated vending location in Cloncurry, endorsed by Council.

 Any person or company who sells unpackaged food by retail at a stall of a temporary nature; examples include BBQ, hot chips or hot dog vendor.